 Parent-Led Learning

-Both methods encourage students to learn a set curriculum of useful subjects such as grammar, history, and mathematics.
+Both methods encourage students to learn a set curriculum of useful grammar, history, and mathematics subjects.

 This might be different from an unschooling family where studies are child-led.